Wednesday, 1 July 2015

 The menu was €22, and the wine was €12 for a carafe, which was a bit steep we thought, not that it held us back.

 Our entrées were similar to lunch – ham, terrine and salad.
 We seem to have a great capacity for salad while in France.

 This was followed by steak for the unwavering Keith and duck for me, both accompanied by baked potatoes and tomatoes roasted with herbs.

 The final course was the highlight for Keith, as he had the best ice-cream and sorbets that he had ever tasted, home-made in the establishment.
-He had passion-fruit, pear and strawberry flavours.
+He had three flavours – passion fruit, pear and strawberry.

 I had a classy selection of cheeses, of which I ate some and then put the rest away for marching food in the morning.